ACS Jupyter Notebooks

 This notebook provides examples on how to find and create masks for satellite trails in ACS/WFC imaging data.

-ACS Webtools
+ACS Webtools and Software

 ACS Zeropoint Calculator

 This webtool is designed to provide users with an interface for computing time-dependent zeropoint information (e.g PHOTFLAM, STmag, VEGAmag, etc..).
 It uses the most recent component and throughput files to compute the zeropoints for all filters or one specified by the user.
-The results are displayed in an table and if an extraploation warning is raised by pysynphot, it is displayed beneath the table.
+The results are displayed in a table and if an extrapolation warning is raised by pysynphot, it is displayed beneath the table.
 For programmatic access to this webtool, please see the ACSZPT module in acstools.

 ACS Zeropoint Calculator